-The Disable safe start option disables Safe-start violation error, which is described in Section 3.4.
+The Disable safe start option disables Safe-start violation error, which is described in Section 3.3.
 In Serial/USB input mode, this means that you will no longer have to send Exit Safe Start commands.
 In RC or Analog input mode, this means that you will no longer have to center your inputs in order to restart the motor after an error.
 This option makes it more likely that the motor will start when you are not expecting it.

-The Ignore ERR line high option disables the ERR line high error, which is described in Section 3.4.
+The Ignore ERR line high option disables the ERR line high error, which is described in Section 3.3.
 This allows your motor to run even if the ERR line is being driven high by some external device.

 The Ignore pot disconnect option disables the disconnect detection for analog channels.
 Enabling this option means that the device will stop toggling the positive (+) analog power pins in order to detect whether your potentiometer is connected.
-The analog channel will still be considered invalid if the voltage goes out of the acceptable range specified by the Error min and Error max parameters for that channel.
-This option is necessary if you are connecting a limit switch or other device to the analog input in a way that prevents the disconnect detection from working.
+The analog channel will still be considered invalid if the voltage goes out of the acceptable range specified by the "Error min" and "Error max" parameters for that channel.
+This option is necessary if you are connecting a device to the analog input in a way that prevents the disconnect detection from working.

-The Never sleep (ignore USB suspend) option prevents the device from going in to deep sleep mode in order to comply with the suspend current requirements of the USB specifications.
+The Never sleep (ignore USB suspend) option prevents the device from going into deep sleep mode in order to comply with the suspend current requirements of the USB specifications.
 Checking this option will make the device non-USB compliant, but will allow it to perform some functions while connected to a sleeping PC via USB and the VIN power supply is disconnected.
-Note that the Simple Motor Controller can not drive a motor while VIN is disconnected.
+Note that the Simple Motor Controller G2 can not drive a motor while VIN is disconnected.

-The Command timeout error occurs if you are controlling your motor using a microcontroller or a PC (Input Mode is Serial/USB) and the Command Timeout period has elapsed with no valid serial or USB commands being received by the controller.
+The "Command timeout" error occurs if you are controlling your motor using a microcontroller or a PC (the input mode is Serial/USB) and the Command timeout period has elapsed with no valid serial or USB commands being received by the controller.
 The default value of Command Timeout is 0, which means the error is disabled.
 The Command Timeout can be specified with 0.01 s resolution and can be as high as 655.35 s.
-The purpose of the Command timeout error is to ensure that your motor will stop if the software talking to the controller crashes or if the communications link is broken.
-For more details about this error see Section 3.4.
+The purpose of the "Command timeout" error is to ensure that your motor will stop if the software talking to the controller crashes or if the communications link is broken.
+For more details about this error see Section 3.3.

 5.4.
-Upgrading Firmware
+Upgrading firmware

-The Simple Motor Controller has field-upgradeable firmware that can be easily updated when Pololu releases bug fixes or new features.
+The Simple Motor Controller G2 has field-upgradeable firmware that can be easily updated when we release bug fixes or new features.
+We have not released any firmware upgrades yet.